cryostatio/cryostat-legacy/README.md

 If no appropriate auth manager is configured or can be automatically determined then the fallback is the NoopAuthManager, which does no external validation calls and simply accepts any provided token or credentials.

+## JMX AUTHORIZATION HANDLING

+JMX connections into `container-jfr` are secured using a username and password (unless the following flag is set: `"-Dcom.sun.management.jmxremote.authenticate=false"`).
+The environment variables `CONTAINER_JFR_RJMX_USER` and `CONTAINER_JFR_RJMX_PASS` can be used to specify the username and password.
+If not set, the username defaults to `"containerjfr"` and the password is randomly generated.